 Discretization of curvature line parametrized surfaces and orthogonal coordinate systems is an important topic of current research in discrete differential geometry.
 The most recognized discretizations (see \cite{BobenkoSuris:2008:DDGBook}) include: \begin{itemize} \item {\em circular nets}, that are quadrilateral nets with circular quadrilaterals, \item {\em conical nets}, that are quadrilateral nets, such that four adjacent quadrilaterals touch a common cone of revolution (or a sphere), \item {\em principal contact element nets}, that are nets built from planes containing a distinguished vertex (such a pair being called a \emph{contact element}), such that the vertices constitute a circular net and the planes form a conical net. \end{itemize} The most elaborated discretization of curvature line pa\-ra\-metrized surfaces are circular nets.
 They appear indirectly and probably for the first time in \cite{Martin:1983:PrincipalPatches}.
 The circular discretization of triply orthogonal coordinate systems was suggested in 1996 and published in \cite{Bobenko:1999:DiscreteConformalMaps}.
 The next crucial step in the development of the theory was made in \cite{CieslinskiDoliwaSantini:1997:CircularNets}, where circular nets were considered as a reduction of quadrilateral nets and were generalized to arbitrary dimension.
 An analytic description of circular nets in terms of discrete Darboux systems was given in \cite{KonopelchenkoSchief:1998:3DIntegrableLattices}, and a Clifford algebra description of circular nets can be found in \cite{BobenkoHertrich-Jeromin:2001:O-netsClifford}.
 The latter was then used to prove the $C^\infty$-convergence of circular nets to the corresponding smooth curvature line parametrized surfaces (and orthogonal coordinate systems) in \cite{BobenkoMatthesSuris:2003:OrthogonalSystems}.
 Conical nets were introduced in \cite{LiuPottmannWallnerYangWang:2006:ConicalNets} as quadrilateral nets admitting parallel face offsets.
 This property was interpreted as a discrete analog of curvature line parametrization.
 Circular and conical nets were unified under the notion of principal contact element nets in \cite{BobenkoSuris:2007:OrganizingPrinciples} (see also \cite{PottmannWallner:2007:FocalGeometry}).
 The latter belong to Lie sphere geometry.

 All these previous discretizations are contained in cyclidic nets.
 The vertices of a cyclidic patch are concircular, therefore the vertices of a cyclidic net build a circular net.
 On the other hand the tangent planes at these vertices form a conical net, so vertices and tangent planes together constitute a principal contact element net.
 A cyclidic net contains more information than its corresponding principal contact element net: The latter can be seen as a circular net with normals (to the tangent planes) at vertices.
 At each vertex of a cyclidic net one has not only this normal, but a whole orthonormal frame.
-The two additional vectors are tangent to the boundaries of the adjacent patches (cf. Fig.~\ref{fig:cyclidic_from_circular}), resp. the patches are determined by this condition.
-We explain in detail how a cyclidic patch is determined by its vertices and one frame, and derive its curvature line parametrization from that data.
-A cyclidic net is uniquely determined by the corresponding circular net and the frame at one vertex.
-It is worth to mention that this frame description played an essential role in the convergence proof in \cite{BobenkoMatthesSuris:2003:OrthogonalSystems}.
+The two additional vectors are tangent to the boundaries of the adjacent patches and the patches are determined by this condition (cf. Fig.~\ref{fig:cyclidic_from_circular}).
+We explain in detail how a cyclidic patch is determined already by its vertices and one frame and derive its curvature line parametrization from that data.
+It turns out that a cyclidic net is uniquely determined by the corresponding circular net and the frame at one vertex.
+It is worth to mention that the involved frames played an essential role in the convergence proof in \cite{BobenkoMatthesSuris:2003:OrthogonalSystems}.